artursniegowski/FUN_PYTHON_PROJECTS/README.md

 # US_States_map_quiz
 This game tests you on your knowledge of the names of the 50 states in the USA.
 Every time we guess the correct state name, it will appear on the map at the location of the state.
 The aim of the game is to remember all the names of the states and to name as many as you can.
 This is an interactive and educational game.
 At any time, the user can write in the box "Exit" instead of a state name, and the game will terminate, and output all the missed states to a new file 'states_to_learn.csv'.

+# Wheel_Of_Fortune
+WheelOfFortune is a popular text game developed using python.
+Contestants compete to solve word puzzles, similar to those used in Hangman, to win cash and prizes.
+The wheel is automatically spun for the contestants throughout the course of the game to determine their cash and/or prizes.
+At the beginning of the game, the user is asked about how many human and computer players should play the game.
+The player can decide the difficulty level of the computer players.
+The aim is to guess the phrase or the next character correctly and win the rewards.

 # Zillow_rental_research_scraper
 This is a program that tackles a research data entry job where the aim is to